YG15/Confidence_Acuraccy_test/README.md

 ***
 The code does the following steps (not mentioning regular step such as library uploading, parameters setting  and etc.):

-First I create 3 function for later use:
+First, it uploads 4 functions from the file `confidence_accuracy_functions.py` which will be later used in the script:
 1. `element_json_extractor` - recieves the transcript `json` file and can extract the 'word', 'confidence', 'type', 'from' or 'to' elements as a list.
 Can be used to extract the words and confidence level form the json file of the transcript.
 2. `text_levenshtein_distance` - is computing the Levenshtein distance (the minimal edit distance) between the two texts- in our case the predicted and true transcripts - recives two list to compare and return a comparison list.
 3. `accuracy_confidence_correlation` - is the main function of this scripts.
-It recieves two lists - a comparison list whichwas producted by the text_levenshtein_distance function, and a confidence_list which is a list of the confidence level of each word in the json transcript text (produced by the element_json_extractor function).
+It recieves two lists - a comparison list which was producted by the text_levenshtein_distance function, and a confidence_list which is a list of the confidence level of each word in the json transcript text (produced by the element_json_extractor function).
 It has also a optional parameter TH_min_num, which define what is the minimum number of occurances for a confidence level in the text in order to be included in the analysis (so we could remove low occurrences which can acts as outliers).
-The function return a data frame with two columns; the first column is confidence levels and contain only rows for which the occurance is greater than TH_min_num, and a second column with a ratio of the true prediction out of all the prediction for each specific confidence level.
+The function return a data frame with two columns and rows in the nuber of words which had a total number of occurances greater than TH_min_num.
+The first column is confidence levels of the words and.
+The second column is the prediction succes and is binary, 1 for succssful prediction and o for failure prediction
+4.`html_displayer` - Display text as HTML and highlight in red low confidence words (if requested), recieves a words list, a confidence list and and two parameters TH_highligh_low which is a boolean that describe if to highlight low confidence level words and TH_low_conf which set the treshold to be considered "low confidence".

 Than the script is run for the test:
 1. Upload the data.